phalcon/documentation/docs/db-models-relationships.md

 ```

 ## Virtual Foreign Keys
-By default, relationships do not have any constraints attached to them, to check related data when adding, updating or deleting records.
-You can however attach validations to your relationships, to ensure integrity of data.
-This can be done with the last parameter of the relationship related method.
+By default, relationships do not have any constraints attached to them, to check related data when adding, updating, or deleting records.
+You can however attach validations to your relationships, to ensure the integrity of data.
+This can be done with the last parameter of the relationship-related method.

 The cross table `InvoicesProducts` can be slightly changed to demonstrate this functionality: